 Graduate Skills are taught and practised within a wide range of modules and assessed within the core modules at Level 4 Methods, Skills and Careers 1 and 2, Level 5 GIS and Employability and Project Design and Management, Level 6 Dissertation, Environmental Modelling and GIS, River Pollution and Management and/or Work-based Learning.
 Assessed employability components exist in Methods Skills and Careers 1 (Level 4), GIS and Employability (Level 5) and Dissertation (Level 6).
 This is designed to foster student awareness and engagement with their personal and professional development throughout their degree.
 Work-related learning opportunities are available through the routes of employer seminars, alumni networking events, guest lectures/workshops, employer-driven assignments and modules, bespoke sessions on job applications (specifically related to module curricula) and contact during fieldwork.
-There are several options for residential fieldwork at level 5 and 6.
+There are several options for residential field work at all levels.
 The Work-based Learning placement (135 hrs) and the Sandwich placement (12 months) offer the opportunity for students to gain work experience with a relevant professional organisation.
-Students are supported by the Professional Training Tutor who is responsible for advertising placements and promoting vocational training to students.
-Appropriate Work-based Learning or Sandwich placements (home or abroad) include working with e.g. Environmental Agency, municipal government, Natural England or environmental management or consultancy.
+Students are supported by the Professional Training Tutor who is responsible for advertising placements (home or abroad) include working with for e.g. Environment Agency, municipal government, Natural England or environmental management or consultancy.